FC 27 CHEMISTRY STYLES

 Ultimate Team Styles

 Chemistry Style Items determine which attributes are influenced by chemistry in FC 27.
-These items can be applied to any player, allowing you to tailor their attributes to better fit your squad’s needs.
+Outfield Chemistry Styles can be applied to outfield Player Items, while goalkeeper styles can only be applied to goalkeepers, allowing you to tailor their attributes to better fit your squad’s needs.
 They do not change the chemistry rating itself but redirect which stats benefit from the chemistry boost.

 You can apply a Chemistry Style to a player as many times as you like, although only one can be active at once.
 The effect lasts until a new style is applied.
 When a player is traded, the active style transfers to the buyer.